2016 Buick Cascada: First Drive

-As every convertible should, the Cascada boasts standard heated front seats and a heated steering wheel to add a few extra months a year of top-down driving for those in cooler climates.
-The power-folding cloth roof has multiple layers of thermal fabric to provide ample insulation against both weather and road noise; it goes up or down at the push of a button in 17 seconds and can be operated with the car in motion at speeds up to 31 mph.
+As every convertible should, the Buick Cascada boasts standard heated front seats and a heated steering wheel to add a few extra months a year of top-down driving for those in cooler climates.
+The power-folding cloth roof has multiple layers of thermal fabric to provide ample insulation against both weather and road noise.
+It goes up or down at the push of a button in 17 seconds.
+Plus, it can be operated with the car in motion at speeds up to 31 mph.
 An authentic vehicle for four riders, the rear seats are spacious enough to hold two adults -not just children, packages and pets.

 Ingress and egress is made easier by front seats that power forward and back, automatically stopping when sensing the rear passenger’s knees.
 Those rear seatbacks can fold down to accommodate larger items in the trunk, which otherwise holds 13.4 cubic feet of cargo with the top up and 9.8 cu.-ft. with the top lowered.

 The 2016 Buick Cascada drives like a solid front-drive sedan.
-Weighing in at close to 4,000 lbs., acceleration is not head-snapping, as zero to 60 mph is estimated at 8 to 9 seconds, but it moves quickly enough to feel slightly sprightly.
+Weighing in at close to 4,000 lbs., acceleration is not head-snapping.
+Zero to 60 mph is estimated at 8 to 9 seconds, but it moves quickly enough to feel slightly sprightly.
 Built as a convertible from the ground up on GM’s Delta platform, it boasts a rigid body structure thanks to high-strength steel, reinforced side sills, and pressed hardened steel in the A-pillars.

 Buick is especially proud of the Cascada’s HiPer Strut independent suspension, shared with the Chevrolet Cruze and Buick Verano, which features specifically-tuned coil springs, a direct-acting hollow stabilizer bar, and hydraulic ride bushings to limit torque steer, isolate road inputs, and provide superior handling.
 We appreciated the European looks of the outside and the well-equipped and attractive interior, as well as its topless safety, with an active rollover system linked to the airbag system that deploys roll bars up from the rear headrests if the car begins to tip.